I just saw one of the funniest things I've seen in a long time, especially at the White House.

 They can't take sides.

-Uh media, drive-by media can't take sides.
+Media, drive-by media can't take sides.

-It's an excellent, excellent uh point.
+It's an excellent, excellent point.

 We haven't seen any video.

-The Americans let us go with them when they go into Iraq and and we can see we have embedded reporters.
+The Americans let us go with them when they go into Iraq and we can see we have embedded reporters.

-Uh he said, they fight wars the way they used to be fought.
+He said, they fight wars the way they used to be fought.

-Or even recently what you have done until you're out of there.
+Or even recently, what you have done until you're out of there.

-Uh Jerry in Fort Bragg, North Carolina.
+Jerry in Fort Bragg, North Carolina.

-Welcome to the EIB network.
+Welcome to the EIB Network.

 Hi.